Home Page

 Looking back out into the Solent, the chaotic fleet in the distance suddenly

-organised itself, as the maxis fell into line for the start.
+organised itself, as the maxis fell into line for the start, and the

-marching along the East Cowes bank to leeward) Every boat out in the
+apartments marching along the East Cowes bank to leeward.)
+Almost every boat on

 morning was out at the Fastnet start, so the river was strangely quiet,